 Your Amazon Fire TV Stick is a great way to watch movies and television shows through your internet connection, negating the need for a cable subscription altogether.
 With options for almost every video streaming service on the market, it’s an easy way to get all your video needs met.
-Of course, browsing the interface is only possible if you have a way of controlling your television, so if you’ve lost your Fire TV remote, you might feel like all hope is lost.
-Don’t worry—there are plenty of ways to get around a lost remote, whether you need something immediately or you have the time to order a replacement.
+Of course, browsing the interface is only possible if you have a way of controlling your television, so if your remote has been eaten by the dog of it you’ve lost your Fire TV remote, you might feel like all hope is lost.
+Do not despair, there are plenty of ways to get around a lost remote, whether you need something immediately or you have the time to order a replacement.
 Let’s take a look at four different ways to use your Fire Stick without a remote.

 Use the Fire TV Remote App

 The easiest way to get around a lost or broken remote is to turn to Amazon’s Fire TV-associated app, which allows you to control your Fire Stick without the physical remote.
 Available for both iOS and Android, the Amazon Fire TV app gives you all the controls you get with a standard remote, plus allows you to use your phone’s keyboard and microphone to type or voice search for movies and TV shows.

 For the app to work, you have to pair the smartphone (or tablet) and the Fire TV Stick.
 Connect your phone and Fire Stick to the same WiFi network, open the app, select the Fire Stick from the available devices screen and enter the code that appears on your TV into the app to confirm.
 Now you should be able to control your Fire Stick using your phone or voice.